Blaqadonis/stock_market_analysis_zoomcamp/README.md

-This are my solutions repository to [DataTalksClub](https://datatalks.club/) Stock Market Analysis With Python course 2024.
+This is my solutions repository to [DataTalksClub](https://datatalks.club/) Stock Market Analysis With Python course 2024.